top of page

 WILL MEDICARE COVER PHYSICAL THERAPY?

 The honest-to-goodness truth is that Medicare Advantage Companies get paid $1,000 each month for every Medicare Advantage member they have enrolled in one of their Medicare Advantage plans.
-These payments are authorized by the government, in exchange for the insurance companies assuming the financial risks of managing a member's healthcare.
+These payments are authorized by the government in exchange for insurance companies assuming the financial risk of managing a member's healthcare.

-These private insurance companies, use this money to fuel and fund their advertising campaigns and stay profitable.
+These private insurance companies use this money to fund their advertising campaigns and remain profitable.
 This is also why they have so many co-pays and co-insurance and require 2nd, 3rd, and even 4th opinions for some procedures.
-Historically, the majority of Medicare Advantage Insurers receive high marks from healthy members, but much lower marks if a member has had or is currently having problematic health issues.
+Historically, the majority of Medicare Advantage Insurers receive high marks from healthy members, but much lower marks when a member has had, or is currently experiencing, health issues.

 WILL MEDICARE MAIL ME MY PRESCRIPTION MEDICATIONS?

-Yes, both Medicare and Medicare Advantage can mail you your Quarterly supply of Prescription Medications using their own approved, Mail Order Pharmacy.
+Yes, both Medicare and Medicare Advantage can mail your Quarterly supply of Prescription Medications through their respective approved mail-order pharmacies.

-And, if you are familiar with utilizing Pill Pack from Amazon, You can call Pill Pack directly and request that they send you your Quarterly Medications.
+If you are familiar with using Pill Pack from Amazon, you can call Pill Pack directly and request that they send your Quarterly Medications.

 Signing up for Medicare online takes as little as 10 minutes, and you typically need no documentation.
 You’ll need your Social Security number, birth city, and start and end dates for any current group health insurance plans or any group health plans after age 65.